Yarra-Hemanth/HematoVision/README.md

 📷 Sample Output
 A blood cell image is uploaded through the web app, and the predicted class is displayed with high accuracy using the trained CNN model.

+Demo:
+You can also see the demo: [https://your-demo-link.com](https://drive.google.com/file/d/1RO9iZyOlyghhoRg4wUB5qBCFuJB9jUyT/view)
+Check out the live implementation at the end of the Video.

 🤝 Contributions
 Feel free to fork, open issues, or submit pull requests to contribute to HematoVision.